A Markov model for factorisation of iterated cubic polynomials: Markov groups for polynomials with combined critical orbit of length 2

-This allows us to propose the following models for cubics $f_a-t$ of combined critical length two .
-We have the following models depending on the irreducibility and the discriminant being a square. \begin{enumerate} \item Model 1: If $f_a-t$ is not irreducible and $(f_a(\gamma_1)-t)(f_a(\gamma_2)-t),(f_a^2(\gamma_1)-t)(f_a^2(\gamma_2)-t)$ are squares.
-Then we have initial data
+This allows us to propose the following models for cubics $f_a-t$ with combined critical length two.
+We have the following models, depending on irreducibility and whether the discriminant is a square. \begin{enumerate} \item Model 1: If $f_a-t$ is not irreducible and $(f_a(\gamma_1)-t)(f_a(\gamma_2)-t),(f_a^2(\gamma_1)-t)(f_a^2(\gamma_2)-t)$ are squares.
+Then we have initial data:

 therefore $(M_{f_a-t})_n=K_n.$ \item Model 2: If $f_a-t$ is irreducible and $(f_a(\gamma_1)-t)(f_a(\gamma_2)-t),(f_a^2(\gamma_1)-t)(f_a^2(\gamma_2)-t)$ are squares we have initial data:

 and $(M_{f_a-t})=L_n.$ \item Model 3: If $f_a-t$ is irreducible and $(f_a(\gamma_1)-t)(f_a(\gamma_2)-t)$ is not a square but $(f_a^2(\gamma_1)-t)(f_a^2(\gamma_2)-t)$ is a square then we have initial types: